k4kpk/k4kpk.github.io/sota-guides/Bell Knob (W4G_NG-035).md

     * L on Upper Bell Creek Rd and go 1.1
     * L on GA-75 S and go 1.9
     * L on US-76 E and go 1.8
+    * Allow 5-10 extra minutes, and stop 0.9 before Shake Rag Rd to Dairy Queen for restroom and ice cream
     * L on Shake Rag Rd.
 Continue with "Drive Guide - Bell Knob from Shake Rag Rd" directions.

 #### Drive Guide - Bell Knob TO Atlanta